walterdejong/synctool/doc/chapter4.md

 * `sync_times <yes/no>`

-  Synchronize timestamps of files. every file on the node will get the timestamp identical to the file in the overlay.
+  Synchronize timestamps of files.
+Every file on the node will get the timestamp identical to the file in the overlay.
   Template generated files will get the timestamp of the template.

   This setting only works for files.
   No timestamps of links, directories, blockdevices etc. are managed.

-  The default is: `no` to be in compliance how synctool used to work.
+  The default is: `no`.

 * `diff_cmd <diff UNIX command>`